skorupcia/DigitalOcean_Highly_Available/README.md

 Centos: centos-7-x64

 Compared to Geerlingguy files i have decided to create a script that writes ip's and assign them to groups.
 Unfortunately it leads to additional commands to execute.
-(Since I wasn't able to get hosts to inventory groups like in)
+(Since I wasn't able to get hosts to inventory groups)

 ## INSTRUCTIONS